-The UK's exit from the EU on the 31 October will bring a number of changes that will affect businesses and individual residents.
+The UK's exit from the EU on or before January 31 2020 will bring a number of changes that will affect businesses and individual residents.

 The government has published advice for EU citizens and their families living in the UK (external link) and UK nationals living in Europe (external link).
 You can also contact the government for information about the scheme on 0300 123 7379, seven days a week (8am to 8pm on weekdays and from 9:30am to 4:30pm at the weekend).